PROJMGNT 7058EX - Project Management Research Project

 General Course Information

 Course Code PROJMGNT 7058EX Course Project Management Research Project Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Quadmester 4 Level Postgraduate Coursework Location/s External Units 6 Contact Approximately 4 hours per week over 15 weeks Available for Study Abroad and Exchange Assumed Knowledge Completion of all core courses for this Masters Program Course Description The objective is to produce a capstone study which is a critical evaluation and reflation on the Masters studies.
-The content covered includes some basic tuition on the structure of research methodology, and information about the knowledge and skills required to develop a research project based on extending current knowledge, testing it (qualitative or quantitative), drawing conclusions and commenting on these conclusions..
-The study should be an orderly and fully documented investigation of some problem or point of interest arising from the examination of a number of courses or relate these to career choices and competencies required.
+The content covered includes some basic tuition on the structure of research methodology, and information about the knowledge and skills required to develop a research project based on extending current knowledge, testing it (qualitative or quantitative secondary data), drawing conclusions and commenting on these conclusions..
+The study should be a systematic and fully documented investigation of an existing problem.

-The full timetable of all activities for this course can be accessed from Course Planner.9th October 2017 to 15 January 2018
+The full timetable of all activities for this course can be accessed from Course Planner.8th October 2018 to 18 January 2019

 Course Learning Outcomes